cheeseandcereal/transmission_influxdb_exporter/README.md

       "rpc_password": "someRPCpasswordFromTransmissionDaemon",
-      "rpc_verified_tls": false,  // note that unverified ssl/tls (such as with self-signed cert) is not currently supported "rpc_timeout": 60,  // how long to allow an RPC request to take before timing out with an error }
+      "rpc_verified_tls": false,  // note that unverified ssl/tls (such as with self-signed cert) is not currently supported "rpc_timeout": 60,  // how long to allow an RPC request to take before timing out with an error "disable_individual_torrent_collection": false  // optional boolean which can disable making points for individual torrents (significantly reduces influxdb usage but some dashboard graphs won't work)
+    }
   ]
 }